olivierbJAVA/OC-DA_JAVA-P6-PayMyBuddy/README.md

 This configuration file contains the following elements :
 - **hibernate.connection.url** : the url of the database
-	-> example : *jdbc:postgresql://localhost/PayMyBuddyProd*
+	= *jdbc:postgresql://localhost/PayMyBuddyProd* by default
-- **hibernate.connection.driver_class** : the name of the driver used to access to the database from the Java code -> example : *org.postgresql.Driver*
+- **hibernate.connection.driver_class** : the name of the driver used to access to the database from the Java code = *org.postgresql.Driver* by default
 - **hibernate.connection.username** : the username for the connection to the database
 - **hibernate.connection.password** : the password corresponding to the username provided